 Key Market Stats:

-- Areas in Georgia with the highest rents include Johns Creek, Suwanee, Braselton, Dunwoody, and Alpharetta.
+- Cities in Georgia with the highest rent include Johns Creek, Suwanee, Braselton, and Dunwoody.

 Historic Price Changes & Housing Affordability